 Foynes is a pocket of mixed woodland of just over 17 acres located on the banks of the majestic River Shannon.

-Remnants of the estate days can still be observed within the property to this day in the form of the old carriage paths, stone walls & the Lady’s Gate at the Eastern access point to the property.
+Remnants of the estate days can still be observed within the property to this day in the form of the old carriage paths, stone walls and the Lady’s Gate at the eastern access point to the property.

 Although relatively small, this is a unique site that offers the visitor a great opportunity to take some time out and soak up what nature has to offer.

 Walking: There are some twisty paths to explore that offer fantastic views out over the estuary.
 Shoreline access is waymarked.

 Picnic: The picnic area which is just beside the parking lay-by and includes a special adapted picnic table for wheelchairs.